InspiringGroup/inspiringgroup.github.io/_pages/openings.md

 * **Flourishing:** ultimately, I hope every group member will be flourishing, becoming not only academically successful, but also more mature and well-prepared as a person.

-If you are willing to explore new things and work with a group of compassionate people (or you just want to learn how to apply for Top Universities and Companies aboard), feel free to shoot [[me]](./team) an email.
+If you are willing to explore new things and work with a group of compassionate people (or you just want to learn how to apply for Top Universities and Companies abroad), feel free to shoot [[me]](./team) an email.
 </div>

 <br />